itsdmd/cymuk/docs/MANUAL.md

 **`step_multiplier`**: Multiplier for step movements.

-## Automation using Script
+## Modes

+You can pass in several flags to the program.
+Use `--help` for more details.

+If no flag is passed in, the program will run in **Capture** mode.

+The program will only run in one mode during its lifetime.
+If you pass in multiple mode flags, the program will prioritize with the following order: `--capture` > `--script` > `--monitor`.

+### Capture mode

+**Capture** mode is used to capture key sequences and perform actions based on the configuration file.
+Activate it by passing in the `-c` (or `--capture`) flag.

+In Capture mode, all keyboard input will be captured by the program and will not be passed to other applications, even the terminal.
+That's why you can only exit the program by pressing the key that is mapped to `key_quit` in the config file (default is `Esc` key).

+### Script mode

-Besides **Capture** mode which is used to capture key sequences, there's also **Script** mode which is used to automate the actions using a plain text file.
+**Script** mode is used to automate the actions using a plain text file.
+Activate it by passing in the `-s` (or `--script`) flag followed by the directory of the script files separated by whitespace.

 The structure of the script file is as follows: